ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v2/README.md

 	const { editor } = useCKEditor( {
 		element,
-		// `dispatchEvent` is memoized, so initial value of `someProp` will be used.
+		// `dispatchEvent` is memoized, so initial value of `someProp` will be always used.
 		dispatchEvent: ( { type } ) => {
 			if ( type === CKEditorEventAction.focus ) {
 				console.log(